Dr-Eberle-Zentrum/Data-projects-with-R-and-GitHub/Projects/JanaKimmich/project-description.md

 matches which constructor the best and assign this color to a specific constructor e.g. display the bar in this color according to the years the driver drove for this constructor.
 For instance for Ferrari I would suggest the color red.
 The box shows a tooltip, meaning, if one hovers over the bar at a specific place, the tooltip with the information shows up.
 For this, the package [plotly](https://plotly.com/r/) might be useful.
 It is also important to notice, that to be interactive the plot should be in an html output.

 # Visualization priorities (high to low)

+### Static part (very important)

+-   bar chart with x-axis and y-axis as displayed above
+-   bar colored according to the constructor the driver worked for in the corresponding year and add a legend at the right to display which color corresponds to which constructor

+### Interactive part (nice-to-have)

-\##Static part (very important) - bar chart with x-axis and y-axis as displayed above - bar colored according to the constructor the driver worked for in the corresponding year and add a legend at the right to display which color corresponds to which constructor \##Interactive part (nice-to-have) - tooltip (when hovering over the bar, show the name and the nationality of the driver) - bar segmented by year (does not have to be visible, only important for the tooltip, add the year and the count of the races won in this year to the tooltip) \##Extra nice-to-have - formula one font type
+-   tooltip (when hovering over the bar, show the name and the nationality of the driver)
+-   bar segmented by year (does not have to be visible, only important for the tooltip, add the year and the count of the races won in this year to the tooltip)

+### Extra nice-to-have

+-   formula one font type